MHJahanbakhsh/notes/REACT.md

 -useState(value)  is a funtion that RETURNS two things: that 'value' and a function to reset that value

 ---
+## useRef:
-useRef: essentioanlly  ref has two usecase: first:using as a state reservior which does not force component to render like useStateand second:selecting an element instead of using document.queryselector.... comprehensive guide to useRef: [link](https://www.youtube.com/watch?v=t2ypzz6gJm0);
+essentially  ref has two usecase:
+1. :using as a state reservior which does not force component to render like useStateand
+2. :selecting an element instead of using document.queryselector.... comprehensive guide to useRef: [link](https://www.youtube.com/watch?v=t2ypzz6gJm0);

  ### use useRef to acess previous value in states: